LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 *****

 Types are the fundamental data abstraction concept in Lasso 9.
-Lasso is an object-oriented language, and every piece of data is an object and every object is of a particular type.
+Lasso is an object-oriented language, so every piece of data is an object and every object is of a particular type.
 A :dfn:`type` is a particular layout of data combined with a particular set of methods.
-Types provide a means for encapsulating data with the collection of methods designed to modify that data in predetermined ways.
+Types provide a means for encapsulating data with the collection of methods designed to modify :dfn:`objects` representing that data in predetermined ways.

 Defining Types